Jasper County DUI Bail Information

 What Happens After Posting Bail

-- When You Must Appear in Court: You will be given a court date, time, and location.
-It is crucial that you attend all scheduled court appearances.
+• Court Appearance: You will be given a court date and time.
+It is crucial that you appear in court as scheduled.

 Special Considerations in Jasper County